-At 6.3 inches, the Galaxy Note 10 has a slightly smaller screen than the 6.4-inch Galaxy Note 9 it replaces.
-However, the Note 10 is noticeably thinner and lighter weighing in at 5.9 ounces versus the Note 9's whopping 7.1 ounces.
+At 6.3 inches, the Galaxy Note 10 has a slightly smaller screen than the 6.4-inch Galaxy Note 9 it replaced.
+However, in our Galaxy Note 10 review we noticed that it's thinner and lighter weighing in at 5.9 ounces versus the Note 9's whopping 7.1 ounces.
 In fact, it might be one of the most compact phablets ever.

 There are some trade-offs though.
 For instance, you lose the headphone jack and microSD card slot (although the Note 10 Plus keeps the memory card slot).

-If you can't decide between both models, make sure to check out our Note 10 vs. Note 10 Plus comparison to find out which phone is right for you.
-Otherwise, here are the best Note 10 deals you can get right now.
+If you can't decide between both models when look for the best Galaxy Note 10 deals, make sure to check out our Note 10 vs. Note 10 Plus comparison to find out which phone is right for you.

 The Galaxy Note 10 Plus packs a ginormous 6.8-inch screen, more RAM, and more storage space.
 It's definitely a two-hands-required kind of device, but it's a stylish one.
 It also adds a fourth camera lens, which Samsung calls its DepthVision Camera, which helps the Note 10 Plus ascertain a better understanding of physical space in certain shooting modes — like when capturing a shallow depth-of-field Live Focus portrait, for example.

-It sports a huge 4,300 mAh battery, which allows the Note 10 Plus to last an average of 11 hours and 9 minutes on our web surfing battery test, which is excellent.
+It sports a huge 4,300 mAh battery, which in our Galaxy Note 10 Plus review lasted an average of 11 hours and 9 minutes on our web surfing battery test, which is excellent.

 With its four camera sensors, the Galaxy Note 10 Plus is an upgrade over the Galaxy Note 9's two cameras.
 The back of the Note 10 Plus houses a wide-angle camera and telephoto lens like its predecessor, but adds an ultrawide shooter to fit in more of the frame and a depth sensor to achieve more convincing bokeh effects when shooting portraits.

-In terms of raw horsepower, on Geekbench 4, which measures overall performance, the Galaxy Note 10 Plus turned in a very good score of 11,210, which is comparable to the OnePlus 7 Pro (11,227) but lower than the iPhone XS Max (11,515).
+In terms of raw horsepower, on Geekbench 4, which measures overall performance, the Galaxy Note 10 Plus turned in a very good score of 11,210, which is comparable to the OnePlus 7 Pro but lower than the iPhone 11 Pro Max.